5 Examples of M2M in Use

 Asset tracking is an important concern for many businesses.
 Particularly businesses in the shipping industry and/or businesses with a large fleet of vehicles.
 Thanks to recent advances in M2M technology, businesses that need to track their assets can now do so using relatively inexpensive GPS trackers that are connected to an M2M network.

-These GPS trackers allow the movement of vehicles to be tracked in real time.
-They also allow companies to gather useful data about fuel consumption, average trip times and driver performance, that can be used to improve the efficiency of journeys and processes.
+These GPS trackers allow the movement of vehicles to be tracked in real-time.
+They also allow companies to gather useful data about the fuel consumption, average trip times and driver performance, that can be used to improve the efficiency of journeys and processes.

 4. Supply chain management (SCM) solutions